 boolean ok = v.isValid("bob@payments.corp");

-This allows you to embed the core logic from RFC-5322 without the `EmailValidator` domain logic or IANA data.
-This is an attractive option for very small services or in environments where the full Apache commons package is already reduced for size.
+This makes it an attractive option for small applications or environments where the full Apache commons package is already shaded for size.

 RegexValidator rx = new RegexValidator(